w3c/wot/PRESENTATIONS/2023-09-tpac/2023-09-WoT-TPAC-TD-Discussion.md

      - BACnet has return codes, non-specific to BACnet
      - there should be an abstract interaction model and concrete subprotocol
      - TD doesn't model protocols in detail
-     - we could try to de=scribe the existing mechanisms and create the abstraction from those
+     - we could try to describe the existing mechanisms and create the abstraction from those
      - there should be a default mechanism to drive eventual standardization
-     - there are other long running affoerdance patterns like chained alarm events
+     - there are other long-running affordance patterns like chained alarm events
      - TD is a static descriptor and manageable actions require dynamic interaction
      - state charts may be a solution
      - we need to clarify the needs